Mandar2411/Elite-Techno-Group-Task-2/README.md

 7) Which event is most popular in terms on number of players?
 (Top 5) <br />
 8) Which sport is having most female Gold Medalists?
 (Top 5) <br /> <br />

-The summerOlympicsAnalysis.ipynb file contain answers with grphs whenever required to all above questions with code. <br />
+The summerOlympicsAnalysis.ipynb file contain answers with graphs whenever required to all above questions with code. <br />